shopsys/shopsys/upgrade/UPGRADE-v9.1.0-dev.md

     - `EnvironmentFileSetting::getEnvironment()` has now its `$console` parameter nullable and will be fully removed in next major
     - `TEST` environment can now be used in CLI
     - `DomainFactoryOverwritingDomainUrl` is now replacing `DomainFactory` in `ACCEPTANCE` environment instead of `TEST`

+- add automatic string trimming and new Password type in frontend API ([#2127](https://github.com/shopsys/shopsys/pull/2127))
+    - see #project-base-diff to update your project